22suraj889/care-for-you-mern/README.md

 # Care for You

 ## Frontend ##
-* Used Reactjs to make the frontend of the web application.
+* Used Reactjs to create the frontend of the web application.
 * Material UI and tailwind css for making the UI look attractive.
 * Used Redux to manage React store.